ares466/aws-notes/networking/ENDPOINTS.md

  - The `regional domain name` can be used to access the interface in the region.
  - The `zonal domain name` can be used to point to a specific AZ.

-Applications can optionally use the regional zonal domain to access the endpoint, or they can use `PrivateDNS`.
+Applications can optionally use the regional/zonal domain to access the endpoint, or they can use `PrivateDNS`.

 `PrivateDNS` associates a Route53 private hosted zone with the VPC.
 This action overrides the default DNS for services like S3.
 As a result, applications require no code changes to use interface endpoints.